Learning Arabic: Top 12 Interesting Reasons to Start

 Vocabulary abundance: the Arabic language abounds with a very large number of vocabulary, and no other language contains a number more or equal to the number contained in Arabic.

-The science of arithmetic: it is the science that organizes the rhythms of poetry and its poetic meters, and sets the main rules for writing poetry, which made Arabic poetry the most eloquent and rhetoric as a result of following specific rhythms and main rules.
+The science of arithmetic: it is the science that organises the rhythms of poetry and its poetic meters and sets the main rules for writing poetry, which made Arabic poetry the most eloquent rhetorical as a result of following specific rhythms and main rules.

 Free stability: one of the biggest challenges faced by Arabic is its stability and victory over time and evolution, while other languages such as English have evolved and differed greatly over time.